 "We see a lot of horrific mistreatment in jails and prisons," Balson said.
 "And this is among the worst."

-Price’s family filed a federal lawsuit last Friday, Jan.
-13 against Sebastian County, its medical provider Turn Key Health, and some of its staff.
+Price’s family filed a federal lawsuit on Friday, Jan.
+13 against Sebastian County, its medical provider Turn Key Health, and some of the jail's staff.

 "They had a constitutional duty, let alone a moral duty, to not let him just suffer," Balson said.